Kim Schrier: Tenure

+Schrier was sworn into office on January 3, 2019, as the U.S. representative for Washington's 8th congressional district.
+During the 116th Congress, she served on the Committee on Education and Labor and Committee on Agriculture.
 During Donald Trump's administration, Schrier voted in line with the president's stated position 6.6% of the time.
-As of June 2022, Schrier had voted in line with Joe Biden's stated position 100% of the time.
+As of June 2023, Schrier had voted in line with Joe Biden's stated position 100% of the time.